 Illegal Animal Seizure

-How to prevent or deal with "animal cruelty" confiscation by animal control and animal rights terrorists.
+Legal expert on how to prevent or deal with unlawful impoundment or "animal cruelty" confiscation by animal control terrorists.

 YOUR DOG’S BEST FRIEND MAY BE HIS ATTORNEY

 Warrantless seizures plague animal owners!
 If contacted by animal control authorities SEEK LEGAL COUNSEL IMMEDIATELY to prevent illegal confiscation and impoundment.